You can apply for a trainee driving instructor licence after you pass the approved driving instructor (ADI) part 2 test.

 - helps you get experience instructing pupils to drive so you can prepare for the ADI part 3 test

 - allows you to get paid for giving instruction

 You can apply for a trainee licence if you:

 - have passed your ADI part 1 test in the last 2 years

 - have passed the ADI part 2 test

-- have had at least 40 hours of training from a qualified ADI in providing driving instruction, recorded on the ADI 21T declaration form
+- have had at least 40 hours of training from a qualified ADI in providing driving instruction (at least 10 of which were done in a car), recorded on the ADI 21T declaration form

 - are eligible to take the ADI part 3 test